FrenchBear/Projects/README.md

 # Projects
-Specific developments projects, not learning or language-specific exercices Just personal stuff to manage in git and share between computers
+Specific developments projects, not learning or language-specific exercices.

+Just personal stuff to manage in git and share between computers.